A March to Art: Identity

 On 22 March 2017 ANVAM opened its inaugural exhibition celebrating veteran’s art titled A March to Art: Identity.

 A link between veterans and the wider community, A March to Art: Identity offered an opportunity to redefine community perceptions of our new generation of veterans and engage the arts as a mechanism to explore identity.
-The inaugural exhibition for the Australian National Veterans Art Museum was a celebration of all veteran artists, their creativity and the role of arts in rehabilitation.
+The inaugural exhibition for the Australian National Veterans Art Museum was a celebration of all veteran artists, their creativity and the role of arts in recovery.

-A contemporary art exhibition featuring work by artists – young and old — who have served in the military or who are within a veteran’s family circle, the exhibition demonstrated the value of creativity as artists explore notions of identity, either for themselves or the veteran community.
+A contemporary art exhibition featuring work by artists – young and older — who have served in the military or who are within a veteran’s family circle, the exhibition demonstrated the value of creativity as artists explore notions of identity, either for themselves or the veteran community.